 Want A Carb-Free Diet?

 Many people try to cut carbs completely.
-Today, thanks to new research and a better understanding of carbs and how the body uses them, most nutrition experts do not advise having a carb-free diet.
+Today, thanks to new research and a better understanding of It and how the body uses them, most nutrition experts do not advise having a carb-free diet.
 According to health and diet experts and trainers, in the long run, low-carb diets are not as effective and tend to set people up for failure.

-Nutritionists agree that most people crave carbs.
+Nutritionists agree that most people crave It.
 If you cut them out of your diet, you’ll only crave them more.
 The key focus needs to be more on the quality of the carbs you choose and how much of them you have in your diet.

 This Is How Much You Should Be Getting